Wallet and Custody Guide

 This drive for speed by some providers has led them to cut other corners, as well (though, in fairness, this derives less from MPC technology itself and more the way it’s been implemented).

-Many MPC providers only offer hot wallets, which work better for some use cases than others and come with a distinct set of risks compared to cold, custodial wallets.
+Many MPC providers only offer self-custody hot wallets, which work better for some use cases than others and come with a distinct set of risks compared to cold, custodial wallets.

 Many have also opted to reuse existing technology from the financial services world to sign their crypto transactions, instead of relying on tools purpose-built for crypto’s unique features and needs.